NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`start-time` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The starting time for the source; default is `0` (turn on at $t=0$).
+The starting time for the source; default is 0 (turn on at $t=0$).
 Not the time of the peak!
 See below.

 **`cutoff` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-How many `width`s the current decays for before we cut it off and set it to zero—this applies for both turn-on and turn-off of the pulse.
+How many `width`s the current decays for before we cut it off and set it to zero &mdash; this applies for both turn-on and turn-off of the pulse.
 The default is `5.0`.
 A larger value of `cutoff` will reduce the amount of high-frequency components that are introduced by the start/stop of the source, but will of course lead to longer simulation times.
-The peak of the gaussian is reached at the time *t*<sub>0</sub>= `start-time` + `cutoff`\*`width`.
+The peak of the gaussian is reached at the time $t_0$= `start-time + cutoff*width`.

 **`custom-src`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 A user-specified source function $f(t)$.
-You can also specify start/end times (at which point your current is set to zero whether or not your function is actually zero).
+You can also specify start/end times at which point your current is set to zero whether or not your function is actually zero.
 These are optional, but you *must specify* an `end-time` explicitly if you want functions like `run-sources` to work, since they need to know when your source turns off.

 **`src-func` [`function`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;